Deutsche Lufthansa : Lufthansa investors back $10 billion German government rescue | MarketScreener

 By Ilona Wissenbach and Edward Taylor

-Lufthansa shareholders on Thursday backed a 9 billion euro ($10 billion) government bailout, securing the future of Germany's flagship airline after it was brought to the brink of collapse by the COVID-19 pandemic.
+Lufthansa shareholders on Thursday backed a 9 billion euro (8.14 billion pounds) government bailout, securing the future of Germany's flagship airline after it was brought to the brink of collapse by the COVID-19 pandemic.

 The plan, backed by 98% of the shareholder capital that cast a vote at the online meeting, will see Berlin take a 20% stake in Lufthansa and two board seats.